 Finally, your product building practice should always keep in mind exactly how you plan on marketing your product.
 This is extremely important for your business and branding during the product development phase because it will keep you on track when creating your product step by step and make sure its constantly marketable in both its function, appeal, and in for your businesses brand (In order to not making a product that doesn’t follow your business or brand model).

-Having a Clear Vision for as a Product Build Practice
+Having a Clear Vision

 Another important product building practice, that not only helps build your product, but also helps the foundation and development of your business are having a clear vision.
 Having a clear vision entails that from the start to all the way until your business is up and running, you know exactly what your business’s goals are and what you want to achieve.
 One of the first important aspects of having a clear vision is to definitively understand and know what your product is, and what it is supposed to do.
 Having a clear vision of what your product is and what encompasses it will keep you on track when developing for product building practices.